 2. The wall does nothing to address the smuggling of people and contraband by car.

 Each year over 40 million vehicles enter the country by way of California and Texas.
-Just a fraction of these tens of millions of vehicles are ever inspected for concealed migrants.
-A wall would do nothing to prevent the increasingly dangerous practice of human smuggling by vehicle.
+Just a fraction of these tens of millions of vehicles are ever inspected for drug or human trafficking.
+A wall would do nothing to prevent the increasingly dangerous practice of contraband smuggling by vehicle.
 In fact, it will likely become more common.

 3. The wall won’t prevent people from entering by boat or plane.